DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 ```

-If `onError` is called the user's configuration will not be updated and previous user's data will persist.
+If `onError` is called the user's configuration will not be updated and the previous user's data will persist.

 ### Tracking Events